austinmama/vsrx/manage-vlans.md

 After associating a VLAN to the Gateway Appliance, it appears in the Associated VLANs section of the Gateway Appliance Details screen.
 From this section, the VLAN may be routed to the Gateway or may be disassociated from the Gateway.
 Additional eligible VLANs may be associated to a Gateway Appliance at any time by repeating the steps above.

-## Route an Associated VLAN
+## Route an associated VLAN

 Associated VLANs are linked to a Gateway Appliance, but traffic in and out of the VLAN does not hit the Gateway until the VLAN has been routed.
-After an associated VLAN has been routed, all front and back-end traffic is routed through the Gateway Appliance as opposed to customer routers.
+After an associated VLAN has been routed, all front and back-end traffic is routed through the Gateway Appliance, as opposed to customer routers.

 Perform the following procedure to route an associated VLAN: